 - When to start using lights – You should turn the grow lights on as soon as you see the first specks of green popping out of the dirt.

 - Amount of light – Ideally, the grow lights should hang 3-4 inches above the seedlings at all times, and be kept on for 12-14 hours a day (an inexpensive outlet timer really comes in handy for this!).

 Proper Seedling Watering

 Proper watering is another extremely important part of successful seedling care.
 Seedlings need consistently moist soil.
 They can’t survive long without water, and should never be allowed to dry out completely.

-However, you don’t want the soil to be soggy all the time either.
-Soggy soil promotes pest infestations, mold growth, and diseases that can kill your seedlings, like damping off.
+However, never allow the soil to be wet all the time either.
+Soggy soil promotes pest infestations, mold growth in trays, and diseases that can kill your seedlings, like damping off.

 - How often to water – You should check on your seedling trays a few times a day to see how moist the soil is.
 Once the top layer of soil starts to dry out, then it’s time to water.
 They will need to be watered more often as they grow larger.

 - How to water – The best way to water is by pouring it into the tray, and then allowing the soil to absorb it through the drainage holes.
 Bottom watering will help ensure the roots get plenty of moisture, and avoid disturbing or displacing the delicate seedlings.
 Be sure to dump out any that’s not absorbed after 30 minutes.

 - How much to water – Fill the tray just enough to cover the holes in the bottom of the cells so they can absorb it.